-As beautiful socialite Helen Steele (Claudette Colbert, photo) arises from her pillow one morning, she languidly declares that she is bored.
-Tired of her social set and their trivial activities and tedious gossip about society divorces and award-winning racehorses, Helen yearns for something meaningful in her life.
-However, Helen doesn’t intend to bring forth this new purpose by caring for the sick and starving masses in India, or helping out charities and orphanages.
+Helen, however, doesn’t intend to bring forth this new purpose by caring for the sick and starving masses in India, or by helping out charities and orphanages.
 Instead, she decides that the key to her spiritual uplift is to become an actress; so, she vies for the title role in a scandalous new play entitled The Siren.

 Many of those trademark qualities are on display in The Misleading Lady – even if the role at times seems as if it would have been more suited to the likes of the superb Carole Lombard, as some of the comedy plays more towards slapstick.
 That’s when Colbert seems slightly out of her range.
 Still, she makes the most of her part, in addition to being shown to great effect in a number of fetching gowns.

-The supporting cast is pretty negligible, though Paramount’s in-house comedian Stuart Erwin is amusingly over-the-top as an escaped mental patient with a Napoleon complex.
+The film’s supporting cast is all but negligible, though Paramount’s in-house comedian Stuart Erwin is engagingly over-the-top as an escaped mental patient with a Napoleon complex.

-Although director Stuart Walker handles the proceedings with competence, he offers few directorial flourishes.
-Indeed, Walker does little to elevate the material beyond the ordinary, making almost no use of the film’s saucier, more risque possibilities.
-Even so, the director keeps The Misleading Lady moving along nicely, while Adelaide Heilbron and Caroline Francke’s adaptation does offer some amusing dialogue.
-Unfortunately, the overall effect is somewhat uneven, falling short of that elusive, hard-to-define quality known as “screen magic.”
+Even so, the filmmaker keeps things moving along nicely, while Adelaide Heilbron and Caroline Francke’s adaptation does feature some lively banter.
+Unfortunately, the overall effect is somewhat uneven, falling short of that elusive quality known as “screen magic.”

-While The Misleading Lady doesn’t offer any cinematic milestones, it remains an entertaining piece of fluff.
-Films such as this were the backbone of the studio system, and they represent a component sadly missing in today’s film culture.
-Films that simply are.
+But if The Misleading Lady can’t make claim to any cinematic milestones, it remains an entertaining piece of fluff.
+Movies like it were the backbone of the studio system and they represent a component sadly missing in today’s film culture: Films that simply are.

 The Misleading Lady (1932)